I woke up ultra-inspired today, thanks to a conversation with a friend about the power of expression.

 Photo: Chicot Lake, Chicot State Park, Louisiana, by ©Carole Dupre LLC.
 All rights reserved.

-Carole Dupré has 20+ years of experience as a brand strategist, entrepreneur and executive manager.
-She has guided women professionals in clarifying their niche, landing their dream jobs and launching businesses that honor their true nature.
-She is a certified personal brand strategist (CPBS), resume writer (ACRW), social brand analyst (CSBA), 360Reach survey coach and digital marketer.
+As founder of HerNature®, Carole Dupre’ guides professional women in unearthing their natural strengths, clarifying their niche, landing their dream jobs and launching businesses that honor their true nature.
+She is a certified personal brand strategist, resume writer, social brand analyst, 360Reach survey coach and digital marketer.